 (In millions of U.S. dollars or specified currency, except per share amounts and as otherwise indicated.)
 (Due to rounding, numbers presented may not foot.)
+Years ended December 31, 2021 and 2020

 (d) The Company and its subsidiaries have provided routine indemnifications to some of its customers against liability if the Company's product infringes on a third party's intellectual property rights.
 The maximum exposure from the indemnifications cannot be reasonably estimated.